Announcing the Pulitzer Center Poetry Contest!

 - What lines jump out at you as important, interesting, beautiful?

 - What is the subject of this poem?
-How could it be interpreted as a poem about conflict?
+What under-reported stories can you identify?

 - How does the speaker of the poem express personal connection to the subject matter?